SEE WHO’S EXHIBITING AT CONTEMPORARY ART FAIRS

 After an early career as an illustrator, Claire now devotes her time to painting anything that inspires her, including the coast and countryside of Britain.
 Created in acrylic paint for its versatility and mixed media for its textural qualities, Claire’s work is exhibited in several galleries and is published worldwide.

 I am a contemporary water-colourist that combines fluid and precise brush line work with clear flat washes of colour.
 My preconceived designs based on my own experience of the natural world simply cover a plane surface forming coherent patterns of colours and abstraction.

 ColourWheel art classes for adults are part-time and have been designed for beginners and improvers.
-Courses are a fun friendly place to learn and make new friends.
+Courses are a fun and friendly place to learn and make new friends.
 Classes are held in lovely, local venues (Windsor & Maidenhead) that will inspire you.
-You’re given the right tools and skills needed to produce work in various mediums.
-You will be amazed at what you can achieve.
+You're given the right tools and skills needed to produce work in various mediums.
+You will be amazed at what you can achieve!